pree-dew/timeseries_golem/Readme.md

 # Timeseries Golem

-Timeseries Golem is a Python library that is designed to emit the signal as per the given instruction, just like a golem.
+Timeseries Golem is a Python library designed to emit metric signals as per the given instruction, just like a golem.

 It is useful when:
-1. Specific signal patterns are required to test timeseries use cases like alerting, anomaly etc.
+1. Specific signal patterns are required to test time-series use cases like alerting, anomaly, etc.
-2. Specific types of distribution are required to test its behaviour.
+2. Specific types of distribution are required to test its behavior.
 3. Opentelemetry output needs to be tested against any backend at scale.

+It emits metrics to a remote write location such as [Levitate](https://last9.io/levitate-tsdb) using [Prometheus Remote Write](https://last9.io/blog/what-is-prometheus-remote-write/).

 ## Prerequisites